theupdateframework/taps/tap4.md

 ## Use case 2: hiding sensitive metadata and targets

-Extending the previous example, enterprise users may not wish to upload some metadata and targets to a public repository, because doing so may reveal some sensitive / proprietary information.
-Therefore, these users may host these sensitive metadata and targets on a private repository, while still employing a public repository for other files.
+Extending the previous example, enterprise users may not wish to upload some metadata and targets to a public repository, because doing so may reveal information that is sensitive or proprietary.
+Therefore, these users may host the sensitive metadata and targets on a private repository, while still employing a public repository for other files.
 However, in order to use both private and public repositories, TUF clients need to know how to search for selected targets on the private repository, and all